-A. Magic World produces fine quality electronic books (ebooks) on topics aimed at magicians, mentalists, and psychic entertainers of all skill levels and abilities.
-The Magic World ebook product line ranges from brand-new content, published for the first time, to reprints of classic titles, available to new generations of performers.
+A. Magic World produces both traditional (print) books and electronic (PDF) ebooks on topics aimed at magicians, mentalists, and psychic entertainers of all skill levels and abilities.
+The Magic World product line ranges from brand-new content, published for the first time, to reprints of classic titles, available to new generations of performers.

 Q. You said "ebook."
 What, exactly, is an ebook?